-With an ageing population; by 2026 it is estimated 18% of the population will be 65 years and over (5 million people) compared to 15% as at 2015-16, the so-called baby boomer population will be requiring some form of aged care service.
-What does this mean for the industry?
-Currently the Australian aged care system is known to be world class and to maintain this standing, changes are afoot to ensure the system is sustainable and affordable, and offers choice and flexibility to those who use the system.
+In common with other developed countries Australia has an ageing population; by 2066 it is estimated there will be 10 million people aged 65 and over and 2.2 million people aged 85 and over.
+What does this mean for the aged care industry?
+Currently the Australian aged care system is the subject of intensive review and reform, and changes are afoot to ensure the system is sustainable and affordable, and offers choice and flexibility to those who use the system.

 Consumer directed care (CDC) is the beginning of changes that put the consumer in the driving seat.
 CDC is a model of service delivery, where consumers are supported to set goals, determine the level of ongoing involvement that they wish to have, and make decisions relating to their own care.
-The change commenced in the in the Home Care Packages Programme, and will over time relate to any setting where aged care and services are delivered.
+The change commenced with the Home Care Packages Programme and will over time relate to any setting where aged care and services are delivered.

-The mind shift of services only being delivered in a residential setting is long past, and people are more focused on how well they will live their lives, rather than considering how they might spend their remaining days.
-A wellness and re-ablement focus has emerged where optimising a person’s physical and mental health and well-being is linked to re-ablement which, where necessary, helps people to regain skills for daily living that have been lost due to deterioration in health or advancing frailty.
+The idea of services only being delivered in a residential setting is long past, and people are more focused on how well they will live their lives, rather than considering how they might spend their remaining days.
+A wellness and reablement focus has emerged where optimising a person’s physical and mental health and wellbeing is linked to reablement which, where necessary, helps people to regain skills for daily living that have been lost due to deterioration in health or advancing frailty.

-Such a system must be financially viable and for those who can afford to pay for care and services do, however many factors are considered when people apply to access government-subsidised services.
+Such a system must be financially viable and affordable, and contributions from those who can afford to pay for care and services are an important part of ensuring sustainability.
+However, many factors are considered when people apply to access government-subsidised services.

-Consumers are very interested in knowing what the consumer experience is when people access aged care and service and want to ensure their quality of life (QoL) is maintained.
-The industry has responding, introducing a range of quality measures (called indicators) and is currently trialling a range of consumer experience and QoL measures.
-These can be used to provide consumers with transparent, comparable information about the quality of care and services and to deliver service providers with robust, valid data to measure and monitor their performance and to support continuous quality improvement.
+Consumers are very interested in knowing what the consumer experience is when people access aged care and services and want to ensure their quality of life (QoL) is maintained.
+The industry has responded by introducing a range of quality measures (called indicators) and is currently trialling a range of consumer experience and QoL measures.
+These can be used to provide consumers with transparent, comparable information about the quality of care and services.
+It will also deliver service providers with robust, valid data to measure and monitor their performance and to support continuous quality improvement.